About COVID-19/Self Care

 - Place all used disposable gloves, facemasks, and other contaminated items in a lined container before disposing of them with other household waste.
 Clean your hands (with soap and water or an alcohol-based hand sanitizer) immediately after handling these items.
 Soap and water should be used preferentially if hands are visibly dirty.

-- Discuss any additional questions with your state or local health department or health care provider.
+- Discuss any additional questions with your state or local health department or health provider.
 Check available hours when contacting your local health department.

 Depending on staffing availability, a local health department may engage in contact tracing of someone who is found to be positive for the COVID-19 virus.
 Contact tracing is generally limited to the close contacts of the person found to be positive for the COVID-19 virus.
 Contact tracing is generally not provided to people who have come in contact with the "close contacts."